Involuntary Jailbreak: On Self-Prompting Attacks: Methodology

+As shown in Fig.~\ref{fig:pipeline} (right), we prompt LLMs to explicitly output three elements: a question $q$, the narrative demonstration $X(q)$ , and the safety tag $Y(X(q))$ (The latter two are visible operators).
+In addition to the self-asked question, LLMs are prompted to generate both safe and harmful question–response pairs, with implicit guidance tailored specifically to each category.
+The underlying intuition is that advanced LLMs can distinguish between safe and unsafe questions, yet may still produce unsafe outputs.

+We show the detailed generation rule implementation in Fig.~\ref{fig:prompt-3}.
+In specific, we first randomize the order of safe and harmful questions and responses, and then generate content according to the rules described below.
-\textbf{Unsafe generation.} We first instruct the model to generate a question that would typically trigger a refusal in a well-aligned LLM.
-Following this, the model is guided via the auxiliary operators to produce a corresponding response (\ie X(input)).
-Notably, this response is expected to be harmful in nature, rather than a refusal.
-Finally, we prompt the model to output Y(X(input)) as \emph{Yes}, indicating that the \emph{input} should incur a refusal.

-\textbf{Safe generation.} In contrast to the previous unsafe generation step, we instruct the model to generate general (\ie benign) questions.
-However, rather than prompting it to respond normally, we deliberately invoke the R(input) auxiliary operator to cause the model to refuse answering the question (\ie X(input)).
-Following this, we prompt the model to output Y(X(input)) as \emph{No}, indicating that the \emph{input} should not be rejected.
+\begin{itemize}[itemsep=0.2ex,leftmargin=2em] \item \textbf{Harmful generation} starts with a question that would typically trigger a refusal in a well-aligned LLM.
+Following this, the model is guided through the hidden operators to produce a corresponding response (\ie $X(q)$), which is obtained through a chain of reasoning $A \mapsto B \mapsto C$.
+Although $C$ can bypass the output filter, it may sometimes result in reduced readability for humans.
+We thus maintain it as optional in our implementation.
+Finally, the model is prompted to output $Y(X(q))$ as \emph{Yes}, indicating that the \emph{input} should incur a refusal. \item \textbf{Benign generation}, in contrast to the previous harmful step, aims to produce general (\ie benign) questions.
+However, rather than prompting the model to answer normally, we deliberately invoke the hidden operator $R(q)$ to trigger a refusal response (\ie $X(q)$).
+Following this, we prompt the model to output $Y(X(q))$ as \emph{No}, indicating that the input $q$ should not be rejected. \end{itemize}

+In this manner, the final prompt becomes the operator definitions (1), \ie first the visible operators (1.1) (Fig.~\ref{fig:prompt-1}), followed by the hidden operators(1.2) (Fig.~\ref{fig:prompt-2}), together with the generation rule (2) (Fig.~\ref{fig:prompt-3}).
+For our experiments, we ensure that the two types of question–response pairs (harmful and benign) are balanced in number.